The Glenlivet AD

 In the aftermath of the previous hearings, the NCoS dismissed an Assistant Superintendent of Corrections, Efe Onakpoya, for allegedly making false claims against the Service in his efforts to expose a colleague, Ogbule Obinna, who he claimed took an inmate out of the Ebonyi facility illegally to see his girlfriend for a conjugal meeting.

 However, Mr Obinna, who the whistleblower accused of illegally taking an inmate out of custody, was not punished.
-The NCoS management claimed it punished Mr Onakpoya for allegedly make untrue claims against the Service.
+The NCoS management claimed it punished Mr Onakpoya for allegedly making untrue claims against the Service.

 Monday’s hearing